TEAMMATES/teammates-ops/platform-guide.md

 ## Deploying to a staging server

+Note: This document does not have preference over either GAE standard or flexible environment.
+It is your duty to decide on the environment you will be using based on your needs.

 1. Create your own project on GCP.<br>
    Suggested project identifier: `teammates-yourname` (e.g `teammates-john`).<br>
    The eventual URL of the app will be like this: `https://teammates-john.appspot.com`.<br>